Northumbrian Old English: History

 Historical linguists recognise four distinct dialects of Old English: Northumbrian, Mercian, Kentish and West Saxon.
 The Northumbrian dialect was spoken in the Kingdom of Northumbria from the Humber to the River Mersey (mersey meaning border river) in northern England to the Firth of Forth in the Scottish Lowlands.
 Today, Modern Scots, Northumbrian, Cumbrian and North/East Riding dialects originate purely from Northumbrian, as well as forming the substrate of the since Mercian-influenced West Riding and Lancashire dialects.
 It was significantly different from the dialects spoken by other Kingdoms, especially that of West-Saxon (the dialect used for most modern studies of Old English).
 Modern Standard English, on the other hand, has its origins in the Mercian dialect, which was the dialect most similar to Northumbrian.

 The Angles brought their language (Englisc) to Northumbria in the 6th century AD, where it reached the modern-day Scottish Lowlands.
 This form of Northumbrian Old English was first recorded in poetry; e.g. Cædmon's Hymn c.
 658-680), writings of the Venerable Bede (c.
 700 AD) and the Leiden Riddle.
-The language is also attested in the Lindisfarne Gospels c.
-970 AD, in modern Scotland as a carved runic text, the Dream of the Rood, and on the Ruthwell Cross, c.
+The language is also attested in modern Scotland as a carved runic text, the Dream of the Rood, and on the Ruthwell Cross, c.
 750 AD.
 Old Northumbria was later conquered by the Danes (867–883 AD) and from this day forth the language became influenced with Old Norse.

 The area now in Southern Scotland, which was a part of the Kingdom of Northumbria from the 7th century, was invaded by Malcolm II of Scotland and became part of the kingdom of Alba following the Battle of Carham.
 The language north of the border later became known as Scottis or Scots.